What is SEO, in a paragraph (or two)?

 Just like you couldn’t teach us the intricacies of soliciting in one article, we can’t do the same with SEO.
 A quick elevator pitch, though – that we can provide.
 Nowadays, if you want something, you’ll search for it.
 Whether it’s directions to a restaurant, prices for a car, recommendations for a new book to read – sites like Google and Bing are there to help you.
 Search Engine Optimisation, then, is all about getting a website to the top of that results page and turning that interest into traffic and profit.
 After all, how often do you go to the fifth page when looking at Google results?

-That is exactly why ranking high is so important to businesses in 2019.
+That is exactly why ranking high is so important to businesses in 2021.
 You’ve got them at the perfect stage of the buying process – interested enough to search, but not committed enough to no longer need a search engine.
-You need to capitalise on these people, and you just can’t do that from page five.
+You need to capitalise on these people, and law firms just can’t do that from page five.
 That’s why, through a process that involves much more than an elevator pitch, SEO is about doing everything you can to get a site ranking on that first page for searches that matter.

 What the search landscape looks like for solicitors in 2021

 First up, we’ll be walking through the opportunity for solicitors within our local town of Altrincham.
 To provide some context for the below, Altrincham has a population of 52,419 according to the latest census, with around 40,000 being over 18.
 This means there are plenty of potential customers for a local solicitor.

 The screenshot above is data from a tool called Ahrefs, which all SEO professionals like myself will consider an invaluable tool in their day-to-day work.
 It collects everything from search volume in a specific country and the backlinks a specific page has, to the keywords a competitor ranks for and trending topics in a certain industry.
 I’ll reference this throughout the guide, but if you’re interested in finding out more then check them out – it’s pretty impressive stuff!